iot-bus/iot-bus.github.io/docs/source/tutorials/iot-bus-mozilla-led.rst

     :alt: Mozilla LED
     :width: 100%

 The LED should respond to you turning it off and on in the Mozilla IoT interface!
-See many other Mozilla IoT examples here.
+There are lots more examples in the Github file you downloaded or cloned.

+The full code is shown below.

 .. code-block:: c++